Visiting Longmead Stadium

-Maidstone, Strood and North Kent one train an hour
+Maidstone, Strood and connections to North Kent one train an hour

 Redhill with connections to/from Gatwick Airport,Sussex Coast, Southern and Thameslink one train an hour

 Longmead Stadium is approximately a mile and a half (45/50 minutes’ walk) from the station.

 There is a taxi rank at the station (turn right on exit).
 A cab ride is about 10 minutes.

 Buses serve the nearby housing estates, with the nearest stop (turn right when exiting the station by the main entrance) served by regular services (approximately every 15/20 minutes) known as “The Pinnacles” (a former pub now a housing development).

 Services, which can be subject to alteration are operated by Arriva, so information will be on the company’s website http://www.arrivabus.co.uk/southeast

 The route numbers are usually 218 and 219 and drivers will advise the nearest stop.

 A journey planner on Arriva’s site enables users to type in the time they are likely to be travelling.
 The departure point is usually Tonbridge Rail Station “Stand Stop H” with the destination shown as “Cage Green, The Pinnacles”.

 Please be aware that buses after midweek evening matches are very limited.
 A taxi bookable at the train station may be a better option or you can walk.
 For directions please see below.